Are you spending more time in your home than you ever have?

 Have you discovered that sounds that used to be mildly annoying are now driving you crazy?

-If so, perhaps this has led you to find the answers to life-altering questions like… what is a sone?
+If so, perhaps the situation has led you to find the answers to life-altering questions like… what is a sone?
 How many sones does a quiet fan have?
-How do I make my spouse stop talking?
+How do I make the best Mac and cheese?

 What is a Sone?

-Simply put, a sone is a unit by which loudness is measured.
-But since each person perceives loudness individually, this measurement is subjective.
+Simply put, a Sone is a unit by which loudness is measured.
+However, since each person perceives loudness individually, Sones are subjective.
 A single sone is said to be equivalent to the near-silent hum of a quiet refrigerator.
 Kitchen and bathroom fans are measured in sones.

-Imagine for a moment—or head into your kitchen or bathroom and turn on the fan— and your fans are obnoxiously loud.
+Head into your kitchen or bathroom and turn on the fan.
+Chances are the fan is obnoxiously loud.

-If you have a range hood that sounds as though a jet is landing in your kitchen, there’s a good chance you will avoid using it.
-Even though it’s there for a reason and should be used when necessary.
+If you have a range hood that sounds like a jet is landing in your kitchen, there’s a good chance you will avoid using it – even though the appliance is there for a reason and should be used when necessary.

 The same can be said for bathroom fans.
-At the end of your all work no fun day, you might want to relax in a nice hot bath.
+You might want to relax in a nice hot bath at the end of your all-work-no-fun day.
 But the fan is so loud you need to crank up your music.

-In both of these situations, you could decide not to use the fan.
-But these fans are a vital part of your home’s ventilation systems.
-This is true in all homes, but it’s even more important if your home was built in the last several decades.
+In both situations, you could decide not to use the fan.
+But fans are a vital part of your home’s ventilation systems.

 Exhaust Fans Are Essential for Indoor Air Quality

-Newer construction homes have better insulation and airtight seals that prevent air movement and make ventilation even more important.
-Since moisture can lead to mold, in order to preserve indoor air quality, removing excess moisture is imperative.
+From what I’ve seen, newer construction homes have better insulation and airtight seals that prevent air movement and make ventilation even more important.
+Since moisture can lead to mold, removing excess moisture is imperative to preserve indoor air quality.

 Sones vs Decibels

-Most of us have heard of decibels, but this may be the first time you heard of sones.
+Most of us have heard of decibels, but this may be your first time hearing of Sones.
 So what’s the difference?

 Here is a table that compares sones to decibels (dBA).

-Those numbers might not mean much to you, and I’ll help you with that a bit more below.
+The above numbers might not mean much to you, so I’ll help you understand them better.

-Many will use dishwashers to offer a comparison.
-A lot of entry-level dishwashers tend to operate in the 60-decibel or 10 sone area.
-And the 32 sones mentioned in the chart would be the equivalent to the sound a vacuum cleaner makes from 3 feet away.
+Take a dishwasher, for example, to base the numbers above on something more familiar.
+Many entry-level dishwashers tend to operate in the 60-decibel or 10-sone area.
+And, the 32 sones mentioned in the chart above are equivalent to a vacuum cleaner’s sound from 3 feet away.

 |# of Sones||Equivalent Sound|